ClemMei/td-docker-compte-rendu/dockerhub-readme.md

 You will need the database IP address if you did not customize it.

-you can get it by taping the following command :
+You can get it by taping the following command :

 ```bash
 docker inspect -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' [Container_Name]